tocco/tocco-docs/framework/architecture/hibernate/introduction.rst

 XML entity definitions are converted into Java classes (:doc:`entity-class-generation`).

-Next it is explained how the automatically generated Java classes implement the functionality of the :abbr:`Entity (ch.tocco.nice2.persist.entity.Entity)` interface (:doc:`abstract-pojo-entity`) and how the :abbr:`Relation (ch.tocco.nice2.persist.entity.Relation)` interface is mapped to the JPA associations (:doc:`collections`).
+Next it is explained how the automatically generated Java classes implement the functionality of the :nice:`Entity <ch/tocco/nice2/persist/entity/Entity>` interface (:doc:`abstract-pojo-entity`) and how the :nice:`Relation <ch/tocco/nice2/persist/entity/Relation>` interface is mapped to the JPA associations (:doc:`collections`).

 There is additional in depth information available about the mapping of the data: